zenomt/jsonld-terse/api.md

-Note: the actual method by which a server implements the above transformation is not mandatated by this memo; for example, a remove-then-merge for a subject or subject+predicate might be implemented as an updates/replacements to the data model, rather than independent deletes and inserts.
+Note: the actual method by which a server implements the above transformation is not mandatated by this memo; for example, a remove-then-merge for a subject or subject+predicate might be implemented as updates/replacements to the data model, rather than independent deletes and inserts.

 Example: Given an existing resource state for `https://mike.example.com/card`